Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Introduction

 \section{Introduction}

 This paper deals with the global dynamics of radially symmetric solutions of nonlinear parabolic systems of the form

-where time variable $t$ is real, space variable $x$ lies in the spatial domain $\rr^d$ with $d$ a positive integer, the the function $(x,t)\mapsto u(x,t)$ takes its values in $\rr^n$ with $n$ a positive integer, and the nonlinearity is the gradient of a scalar \emph{potential} function $V:\rr^n\rightarrow\rr$, which is assumed to be regular (of class at least $\ccc^2$) and coercive at infinity (see hypothesis \hypCoerc in \vref{subsec:coerc_glob_exist}).
+where the time variable $t$ is real, the space variable $x$ lies in the spatial domain $\rr^d$ with $d$ a positive integer, the function $(x,t)\mapsto \tilde{u}(x,t)$ takes its values in $\rr^{\dState}$ with $\dState$ a positive integer, and the nonlinearity is the gradient of a scalar \emph{potential} function $V:\rr^{\dState}\to\rr$, which is assumed to be regular (of class $\ccc^2$) and coercive at infinity (see hypothesis \cref{hyp_coerc} in \vref{subsec:coerc_glob_exist}). \begin{notation} As the previous sentence shows, the \emph{state} dimension is thus denoted by $\dState$ whereas the \emph{space} dimension is simply denoted by $d$.
+The reason for this choice (and for the absence of subscript in the notation for the space dimension) is that, by contrast with the state dimension, the space dimension is ubiquitous in the computations throughout the paper. \end{notation} \emph{Radially symmetric} solutions of system \cref{syst_higher_dim} are functions of the form